Yahoo signs ad pact with Google; earnings and revenue miss

-The deal with Google, a unit of Alphabet Inc (GOOGL.O), builds on an existing search partnership Microsoft Corp (MSFT.O) under which Yahoo gets a percentage of revenue from ads displayed on its sites.
+The deal with Google, a unit of Alphabet Inc, builds on an existing search partnership Microsoft Corp under which Yahoo gets a percentage of revenue from ads displayed on its sites.

 Yahoo, whose shares were down 1.6 percent in after-hours trading, said the companies have agreed to delay implementation of the deal in the United States to allow the antitrust division of the Department of Justice to review it.

-Yahoo has been struggling to boost revenue from ad sales in the face of stiff competition from Google and Facebook (FB.O).
+Yahoo has been struggling to boost revenue from ad sales in the face of stiff competition from Google and Facebook.

 The Google deal was one of the few bright spots included in the company’s third-quarter results statement.